ejmr/LNVL/docs/Howto.md

 change this.

 The first way is to set the `backgroundColor` property of the scene.
-You must assign the property a table of three or four values, representing the red, green, blue, and alpha channels, respectively.
-But to make this easier LNVL provides a `Color` module that has pre-defined tables for colors.
-For example, after creating a scene and its dialog we can change its background color like so:
+You must assign the property a list of three or four numbers, representing the red, green, blue, and (optional) alpha channels, respectively.
+But to make this easier LNVL provides a `Color` module that has pre-defined names for colors.
+For example, after creating a scene and its dialog you can change its background color like so:

     START.backgroundColor = LNVL.Color.NavyBlue